Mehran-tr/petrodelivery/README.md

 - **Environment Variables**: Both the backend and frontend rely on environment variables set in `.env` files.

 ---
+### Token Security Issues

+Refresh Tokens with Sanctum

+To manage token expiration securely, this project implements a refresh token mechanism alongside Laravel Sanctum's access tokens.
+Access tokens have a short lifespan to enhance security, and when they expire, users can use a refresh token to obtain a new access token without re-authenticating.

+The process includes:

+    Access Token Expiration: Access tokens are issued with an expiration time.
+    Refresh Tokens: A refresh token, securely hashed and stored, is generated alongside the access token during login.
+When the access token expires, the refresh token can be used at the /api/refresh endpoint to request a new access token.
+    Token Cleanup: During logout, both access tokens and refresh tokens are deleted to prevent unauthorized access.

+This setup enhances security by limiting token lifetimes while allowing a seamless user experience through refresh tokens.

+---
+### Security Key Points:

+- Also we can use a Strong, Consistent Signing Algorithm and Validate the Algorithm and Signature Consistently (we can use in high scale project)

 Feel free to customize and expand this project as needed for your business requirements.
 Happy coding!